SagarRuhil/Campus-Connect/README.md

 Students often lack easy access to critical services, leading to frustration and disengagement.
 Solution: Built an intuitive student dashboard that consolidates attendance, schedules, profiles, and settings.

- QUestion 3.
+Question 3.
 Any pivots, brainstorms, or breakthroughs during hacking
+Answer:- Yes, still i have some issues with the DataBase, but the will be solved Very Soon.
 ---

 ## 🛠️ Tech Stack